canonical/certification-docs/Self-Test_Guide.rst

 the standard DIMM form factor and are populated alongside DDR4 DIMMs.
 These special devices can function in one of three different modes, described below.

-**Memory Mode** is a configuration where the DCPMMs are dedicated completely to the traditional volatile RAM role, like any other standard memory DIMM.
-In this mode, the cert suite will exercise the DCPMMs using the **Memory** test cases.
+* **Memory Mode** is a configuration where the DCPMMs are dedicated completely to the traditional volatile RAM role, like any other standard memory DIMM.
+In this mode, the certification suite will exercise the DCPMMs using the Memory test cases.

-**AppDirect Mode** is a configuration where the DCPMMs are presented to the installed OS as persistent storage devices.
-AppDirect allows for four different storage modes, three of which are currently tested using the **Disk** test cases:
+* **AppDirect Mode** is a configuration where the DCPMMs are presented to the installed OS as persistent storage devices.
+AppDirect allows for four different storage modes, three of which are currently tested using the Disk test cases:

   - fsdax -- Filesystem-DAX mode is the default mode of a namespace when specifying ``ndctl create-namespace`` with no options.
 It creates a block device (``/dev/pmemX[.Y]``) that supports the DAX capabilities of Linux filesystems(XFS and ext4 to date).
 DAX removes the page cache from the I/O path and allows ``mmap(2)`` to establish direct mappings to persistent memory media.
 The DAX capability enables workloads / working-sets that would exceed the capacity of the page cache to scale up to the capacity of persistent memory.
 Workloads that fit in page cache or perform bulk data transfers may not see benefit from DAX.
 When in doubt, pick this mode.

   - sector -- Use this mode to host legacy filesystems that do not checksum metadata or applications that are not prepared for torn sectors after a crash.
 Expected usage for this mode is for small boot volumes.
 This mode is compatible with other operating systems.

   - raw -- Raw mode is effectively just a memory disk that does not support DAX.
     Typically this indicates a namespace that was created by tooling or another operating system that did not know how to create a Linux fsdax or devdax mode namespace.
 This mode is compatible with other operating systems, but again, does not support DAX operation.

   - devdax -- Device-DAX mode enables similar ``mmap(2)`` DAX mapping capabilities as Filesystem-DAX.
 However, instead of a block-device that can support a DAX-enabled filesystem, this mode emits a single character device file (``/dev/daxX.Y``).
-Use this mode to assign persistent memory to a virtual-machine, register persistent memory for RDMA, or when gigantic mappings are needed.

-*As of this writing, devdax is not yet supported by tests in Checkbox*
+Use this mode to assign persistent memory to a virtual-machine, register persistent memory for RDMA, or when gigantic mappings are needed. *As of this writing, devdax is not yet supported by tests in Checkbox*

+* **Mixed Mode** enables configuring a mix of both Memory and AppDirect spaces using either the system configuration tools (e.g. Setup/BIOS) or userspace tools after installation, which requires a reboot afterwards.
+  If using userspace tools, you will need to use ``ipmctl`` for the initial configuration.  ``ipmctl`` is available in 18.04 LTS via the Hardware Certification PPA that provides the Server Test Suite, and is available via the Universe repo in 20.04 LTS.
+Using ``ipmctl`` you should allocate at least 25% of the DCPMM space to Memory Mode and the remainder as AppDirect Mode.

-This guide provides one path to configuration using **Mixed Mode** to reduce the amount of retests necessary to complete certification.
+This guide provides one path to configuration using Mixed Mode to reduce the amount of retests necessary to complete certification.
 Some OEMs may only support operation of DCPMMs in Memory or AppDirect only.
 If that applies to your SUT, you will need to configure each mode separately and run retests to ensure both modes have been tested.

-In **Mixed Mode** you will need to configure a mix of both **Memory** and **AppDirect** spaces using either the system configuration tools (e.g.
-Setup/BIOS) or userspace tools after installation, which requires a reboot afterwards.
-If using userspace tools, you will need to use ``ipmctl`` for the initial configuration.  ``ipmctl`` is available in 18.04 LTS via the Hardware Certification PPA that provides the Server Test Suite, and is available via the Universe repo in 20.04 LTS.
-Using ``ipmctl`` you should allocate at least 25% of the DCPMM space to **Memory Mode** and the remainder as **AppDirect Mode**.

-Once initial configuration is done using ``ipmctl``, you will need to use ``ndctl``, which is available from 18.04 LTS onward in the Universe repo, to do the finial configuation.
+Once initial configuration is done using ``ipmctl``, you will need to use ``ndctl``, which is available from 18.04 LTS onward in the Universe repo, to do the final configuation.

-For this step, you should create a **fsdax** device, a **sector** device, and a **raw** device of more or less equal size.
+For this step, you should create a fsdax device, a sector device, and a raw device of more or less equal size.

 Once you have configured this, you will need to reboot the SUT to ensure the configuration is performed.
-Once you have rebooted the server, you will need to add a partition table and a partition to each **AppDirect** device, and format them appropriately using a supported filesystem (such as ext4).
+Once you have rebooted the server, you will need to add a partition table and a partition to each AppDirect device, and format them appropriately using a supported filesystem (such as ext4).

-From this point onward, the Server Test Suite will treat the **AppDirect** devices as any other block device and test them accordingly using the various **Disk** test cases.
+From this point onward, the Server Test Suite will treat the AppDirect devices as any other block device and test them accordingly using the various Disk test cases.

 Performing Final Pre-Testing SUT Configuration
 ----------------------------------------------